pitherj/LDP_thesis_classification/README.md

 - Thesis metadata sourced from Library and Archives Canada is publicly available; see the [LAC Theses portal](https://recherche-collection-search.bac-lac.gc.ca/eng/Help/theses).
 - Code is shared under the MIT License.
-- Data sharing policy upon manuscript submission: [placeholder]
+- Data sharing policy upon production of any outputs: [placeholder]

 ---